naschidaniel/fly-tirol/content_flytirol/tandemfliegen/thermikflug__en.md

 If you want to extend your tandem flying adventure, our Thermal Tandem Paragliding is the perfect choice for you!

-Similar to birds, we use thermal updrafts to extend the flight experience to approximately 30.
+Similar to birds, we use thermal updrafts to extend the flight experience to approximately 30-35 min.
 As thermals typically become strong enough only around midday, we schedule flights between 12:30 and 17:00.
 Since thermal flights depend on seasonal and weather conditions, please consult our Tandem Hotline before making a reservation.

 ## Information